-For adult benefits, this plan covers Washington State residents ages 19 years and older, including:
+For Adult Benefits, this plan covers Washington State residents ages 19 years and older, including:

-- Spouses and domestic partners. - Dependent children 19 to 26; when your child turns 19, they no longer qualify for pediatric benefits on this plan.
-They can stay on this plan as your dependent through the end of the year they turn 26 with adult benefits. - Anyone you include on your federal income tax return (even if they do not live with you).
+- Spouses and domestic partners. - Dependent children 19 to 26; when your child turns 19, they no longer qualify for Pediatric (Kids) Benefits on this plan.
+They can stay on this plan as your Dependent through the end of the year they turn 26 with Adult Benefits. - Anyone you include on your federal income tax return (even if they do not live with you).